haohmaruru/chat-sdk-plugin/README.md

 }
 ```

-If you need to override some method of Notification then add code to these function. else No need to do anything.
+If you need to override some method of Notification in **AppDelegate** then add code to these function else you no need to do anything.

 ```swift
 public override func application(_ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data) {